-Amber has become a very desirable gemstone, which enjoys great use in cosmetics and medicine, but also and mainly in jewelry.
-Looking closely at the amber, you can spot insects, moss and bark pieces, pine pins, and even small lizards.
-These evidences of history and life were trapped many millions of years ago when the resin was still sticky.
+Amber has become an extremely desirable gemstone, used often in cosmetics and medicine, but found mainly in jewellery design.
+Looking closely at a piece of amber, you can spot insects, moss, tree bark, pine needles, and even small lizards.
+These evidences of history and life were trapped many millions of years ago when the resin was sticky and fresh.

 Searching for amber requires patience and evokes emotions comparable to the search for gold.
-The beaches are often combed by vacationers after storms (especially spring and autumn).
+Beaches along the Baltic coast are often combed by vacationers after storms, especially during spring and autumn.

-Baltic amber is a resin that has leaked from ancient conifers.
-And the burnt amber smells of the forest.
-Each Baltic amber lump is about 40 million years old and has witnessed many changes that have taken place in the history of our planet.
-The amber hides great secrets.
+Baltic amber is formed from resin leaked from ancient conifers, and burnt amber smells of the forest.
+Each Baltic amber lump is about 40 million years old and has witnessed many changes in the history of our planet.
+The amber hides great secrets…

-I invite you to continue reading if you want to learn more about the history of amber.
+I invite you to continue exploring our blog if you want to learn more about the history of amber.
 Click here to visit our post about the history and formation of amber.